kprohith/rkpblog.tech/content/posts/2019-05-25-street_lighting_iot.md

 description: Automatic street lighting system which senses amount of ambient light and accordingly switches on/off lights.
 categories: [markdown]
 title: Automated Street Lighting using Arduino - An IoT implementation
+tags: [iot, smart-home, arduino, C++]
 ---

-# Automated Street Lighting using Arduino - An IoT implementation

 Automatic street lighting system which senses amount of ambient light and accordingly switches on/off lights.
-Built using
+Built using:

 * an Arduino Uno and
 * a Raspberry Pi 3B+.